jiny2001/dcscn-super-resolution/README.md

 RGB image is converted to YCbCr image.
 And then trained and applied only for Y channel.

-For PSNR, by the default, result and original image are cropped by the border size = (2 + scale) and then MSE and PSNR are calculated.
+For PSNR, by the default, result and original image are cropped by the border size = (2 + scale), rounded to integer and then MSE and PSNR are calculated.

 ## Visualization

-During the training, tensorboard log is available, logged under **tf_log** directory.
+During the training, tensorboard log is available under **tf_log** directory.

 <img src="https://raw.githubusercontent.com/jiny2001/dcscn-super-resolution/master/documents/model_v2.png" width="400">